kannibalox/pyrosimple/docs/overview.rst

     There are more ways for adding your own custom logic, amongst them :ref:`CustomFields` for adding user-defined fields, available in ``rtcontrol`` just like built-in ones.
-  * :doc:`updating` explains how to get newer versions of this software after the initial installation.
   * :doc:`references` provides details on technical background topics like XMLRPC, and links into the web with related information.